 Parenting for Liberation - Founded by Trina Greene Brown, this is "a virtual community that connects, inspires, and uplifts Black folks as they navigate and negotiate raising Black children within the social and political context of the US."
 Trina hosts a podcast she describes as "a mix of kitchen counter, living room couch style conversations."
-Powerful ideas emerge, and Trina skillfully weaves these into her new book, Parenting for Liberation: "Speaking directly to parents raising Black children in a world of racialized violence, this guidebook combines powerful storytelling with practical exercises, encouraging readers to imagine methods of parenting rooted in liberation rather than fear."
+Powerful ideas emerge, and Trina skillfully weaves parents' stories into her new book, Parenting for Liberation: "Speaking directly to parents raising Black children in a world of racialized violence, this guidebook combines powerful storytelling with practical exercises, encouraging readers to imagine methods of parenting rooted in liberation rather than fear."
 White readers can gain empathy and understanding of the challenges facing Black parents as well as great insights on parent/child relationships and community.
 Trina Greene Brown writes with a generous, open spirit and invites readers to participate in learning and joy.

 Partnership for Drug-Free Kids - "a drug abuse prevention, intervention, treatment and recovery resource, existing to help parents and caregivers effectively address alcohol and drug abuse with their teens and young adults."